davnicwil/react-frontload/README.md

 *Arguments*

-* `frontload: (props: Object) => Promise<void>` The function which loads your component's data.
+* `frontload: (props: Object) => Promise<void>` The function which loads your Component's data.
 Takes any props you pass to the component, and returns a Promise which **must** resolve when all required data-loading is complete.

 * `options?: { noServerRender: boolean, onMount: boolean, onUpdate: boolean}` The options configure when the frontload function should fire on both client and server.